asyncdeveloper/petshop-api/README.md

 To run the Application, you must install:
 - **Docker** (https://www.docker.com/products/docker-desktop)

-Then run this command in project root to setup
+Then run this command in project root - This will install dependencies, migrate and also seed into the database
 ```console
 $ make install
 ```